Peruvian Salsa Criolla

 Our first experience with Salsa Criolla was the Creole Salad at Puka Rumi in Ollantaytambo, Cuzco, Peru.
 This simple red onion salad/salsa always includes red onions, and the other ingredients will vary.
 Rarely is it seen with tomatoes, but the Puka Rumi version included them, and we loved it!

 According to Lima Easy, Salsa Criolla is “probably is the most important and most popular side dish/salsa in Peru.
-Prepared with red onions, ají amarillo, the juice of Peruvian limes and some freshly chopped coriander or parsley, Salsa Criolla accompanies numerous typical local dishes and just has to be on the table when enjoying a great Peruvian meal.”
+Prepared with red onions, Peruvian ají peppers, the juice of Peruvian limes and some freshly chopped coriander or parsley, Salsa Criolla accompanies numerous typical local dishes and just has to be on the table when enjoying a great Peruvian meal.”

 My salsa criolla is Peruvian-style.
 Salsa criolla is often associated with Peruvian cuisine, but also found in Cuban, Puerto Rican, Nicaraguan, Uruguayan, and Argentinian cuisine.